siserin/blind9/doc/dev/style.md

 Lines should be no longer than 80 characters, even if it requires violating indentation rules to make them fit.
-Since C11 is assumed, the best way to deal with strings that extend past column 79 is to break them into two or more sections separated from each other by a newline and indentation:
+Since C11 is assumed, the best way to deal with strings that extend past column 80 is to break them into two or more sections separated from each other by a newline and indentation:

     					puts("This string got very far to the " "right and wrapped.
-ANSI catenation "
+ANSI "
-                                       "rules will turn this into one " "long string.");
+    					     "catenation rules will turn this "
+    					     "into one long string.");

 The rule for string formatting can be violated in cases where breaking the string prevents ability to lookup the string using grep.
+Also please bear in mind that if you are too deeply nested, the code needs refactoring and not more line breaks.

 #### Comments